Bowbaq/hipchat-dump/README.md

 4. Copy the generated token in your clipboard

    ![Token Created](/imgs/token-created.png?raw=true "Token Created")
-5. In the Terminal, paste the following command, replacing `<api token>` with the token generated in step 3.
+5. In the Terminal, paste the following command, replacing `<api token>` with the token you copied in step 4.
-   `/usr/local/hipchat dump -t <api token> -d "$HOME/Documents/hipchat-messages.zip"`
+   `/usr/local/hipchat dump -t <api token> -f "$HOME/Documents/hipchat-messages.zip"`